 1. Takino Suzuran National Park

-Takino Suzuran is one of the most popular autumn viewing spots in Sapporo.
+Takino Suzuran is one of the most popular autumn viewing spots among Sapporo locals.
 Spreading over a vast area of a hilly country side, it is perfect for a day out hunting autumn foliage.
-Colourful leaves make a spectacular combination with the rainbow which can only be seen in October over the Ashribetsu fall.
-In October and November during Koen Matsuri, you can also get guided tours to the forest.
+Colourful leaves in addition to a rainbow in the Ashribetsu fall, makes a stunning autumn view.
+In October and November, Koen Matsuri is held where you can also get guided tours to the forest.

 Photo Credit Mr.Mosshi